jayhorton/strategis-hero/exampleSite/content/services/business-advisory.md

 heroBackground: 'services/service2.jpg'
 ---

-Strategy and Program reviews with external facilitation are an effective catalyst for meaningful change:
+Strategy and Program reviews with external facilitation are an effective catalyst for meaningful change.

+Some motivating questions include:

 - Is the Program delivering the benefits envisaged originally?
 - Does the Program position the organisation well for the future?